tldr-pages/tldr/pages/linux/slurp.md

 > Select a region in a Wayland compositor.
 > More information: <https://github.com/emersion/slurp>.

-- Select a region and print it to stdout:
+- Select a region and print it to `stdout`:

 `slurp`